illinois-cs241/illinois-cs241.github.io/_pages/index.md

 MPs:
-     Released on Mondays (for multi-week MPs, the entire assignment is released at once) Pre-deadline runs: Everyday from Tuesday to Monday (you will get to start these!)
+     Released on Mondays (for multi-week MPs, the entire assignment is released at once) Pre-deadline runs: Available every day from Tuesday to Monday (you will get to start these!)
      Deadline run on Monday at 11:59 pm

 We will test your code on a multi-core machine; testing on your own laptop is insufficient.
 Don't be surprised if race conditions that go undetected on a different machine cause your code to fail.
 We encourage you to develop and test your code on your CS 241 VM, which is near-identical to the grading machine.
 We will attempt to give you some partial credit if your code passes the tests.